 If you experience difficulties breathing, call your doctor.

-Every year, the seasonal flu vaccine is given to pregnant women who are at risk of flu.
+Every year, the seasonal flu vaccine is offered to pregnant women who are at risk of flu.
 This includes pregnant women not in high-risk groups.
 There is no evidence that inactivated vaccines, such as the seasonal flu vaccine, will cause any harm to you or your unborn baby.

 The seasonal flu jab contains inactivated viruses.
 Usually these are grown in hens' eggs, so if you are allergic to egg proteins, you may not be able to have certain types of the flu vaccine.
 Talk to your GP if you are unsure.
 It also contains other substances such as small traces of certain antibiotics, so again, check with your GP if you have had any allergic reaction to these or previous flu shots.
 If you want more information, you can ask your doctor for the patient information leaflet for the flu vaccine.

 NCT's helpline offers practical and emotional support in all areas of pregnancy, birth and early parenthood: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.